tensorflow/docs/site/en/api_docs/python/tf/keras/models/save_model.md

 #### Arguments:

 * <b>`model`</b>: Keras model instance to be saved.
 * <b>`filepath`</b>: One of the following:
   - String, path where to save the model
   - `h5py.File` object where to save the model
 * <b>`overwrite`</b>: Whether we should overwrite any existing model at the target location, or instead ask the user with a manual prompt.
 * <b>`include_optimizer`</b>: If True, save optimizer's state together.
+* <b>`save_format`</b>: Either 'tf' or 'h5', indicating whether to save the model to Tensorflow SavedModel or HDF5.
+The 'tf' option is currently disabled, and will be enabled when Keras SavedModel export is no longer experimental.
+(The experimental function is tf.keras.experimental.export_saved_model).

 #### Raises:

-* <b>`ImportError`</b>: if h5py is not available.
+* <b>`ImportError`</b>: If save format is hdf5, and h5py is not available.